akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_tid": 1234, // REQUIRED, OLD TOPIC ID

+        "_content": "Post content ba dum tss", // REQUIRED

         "_uid": 202, // OPTIONAL, OLD USER ID, NodeBB will create under the "Guest" username

+        "_timestamp": 1386475829970 // OPTIONAL, [UNIT: Milliseconds], defaults to current, but what's the point of migrating if you dont preserve dates.

         "_guest": "Some dude" // OPTIONAL, if you don't have _uid, you can pass a guest name to be used in future features, defaults to null

         "_ip": "123.456.789.012", // OPTIONAL, not currently used in NodeBB core, but it might be in the future, defaults to null
-        "_content": "Post content ba dum tss", // REQUIRED

         "_reputation": 0, // OPTIONAL, defaults to 0

-        "_votes": 0, // OPTIONAL, defaults to 0, can be negative
+        "_votes": 0, // OPTIONAL, defaults to 0, These are more like favorites, Not to be confused with the up/down votes in a separate functions below, getPaginatedVotes

-        "_timestamp": 1386475829970 // OPTIONAL, [UNIT: Milliseconds], defaults to current, but what's the point of migrating if you dont preserve dates.

         "_path": "/myoldforum/topic/123#post56789", // OPTIONAL, the old path to reach this post's page and maybe deep link, defaults to ''